Surfing – good to know

-Travelers who want to try surfing for the first time or more advanced surfers with a limited amount of time will appreciate hiring a surf guide, staying at a surf camp, or getting a surfing package through an agency.
+Travelers who want to try surfing for the first time or more advanced surfers with a limited amount of time will appreciate hiring a surf guide, staying at a surf camp, or booking a surfing package through an agency.
 These approaches will help you take advantage of local knowledge and find conditions that suit your skill level.
 Most packages come with a driver who will make sure you get to the right place at the right time, maximizing your surf session.

 For tourists who are less serious and just want to have a go, boards can be rented at most of the places suitable to beginners.
 Make sure to ask around if you are not sure what the waves are like.
 Bali has great spots for beginners, but many of the more advanced breaks have dangerous currents, sharp coral reef bottoms, and locals who are less tolerant of newbies.
 The perfect spot is out there for you, so just ask around and find it.

 The island of Bali is ideal for seasoned surfers with extra time to recharge and stock up on gear.
 Kuta has more surf stores per kilometer than anywhere else on the planet and well-stocked surf shops are available in all major centers around the island, offering tail pads, leashes, wax, and surf gear from all the major brands.
 Prices are more affordable than in many other countries.
 If you need to have your board fixed, Bali’s ding specialists will do it quick, perfectly, and at a very low price.
 Renting a motorcycle equipped with a surf rack allows you to explore on your own or with a group of friends with ease.
 What are you waiting for?
 With surfable waves available for most of the year, Bali provides everything a surfer could desire.